Ellen Stewart: Fashion design

+Founding La MaMa

 Stewart had no background in theatre, yet she became a key figure in the beginnings of the Off-Off-Broadway movement.
 In 1961, Stewart founded Café La MaMa together with Paul Foster and others.
 A major reason she began the theatre was because her foster brother, Frederick Lights, wanted to be a playwright and he was having difficulty getting his work produced.
 Café La MaMa eventually became La MaMa Experimental Theatre Club.
 The theatre was named, La MaMa, after Stewart because she was referred to by many as "Mama".
 La MaMa was created as a space for playwrights to experiment with their new work without the influence of critics or commercial interests.
-These young playwrights included Sam Shepard, Lanford Wilson, Robert Patrick, and Harvey Fierstein as well as actors such as Al Pacino, Robert De Niro, and Bette Midler.

-In the early days of La MaMa, Stewart continued designing clothing in order to support the theatre.
+In the early days of La MaMa, Stewart continued designing clothing to support the theatre.
 She had an incredible work ethic and dedication, and her influence on experimental theatre was enormous.
-Stewart was known to come out before a performance to “ring a cowbell and announce La MaMa’s dedication to the playwright and all aspects of the theatre.”
+Stewart was known to come out before a performance to "ring a cowbell and announce La MaMa's dedication to the playwright and all aspects of the theatre."
 She also contributed as a designer to many of the early productions, including Tom Eyen's Miss Nefertiti Regrets (1965) and Andrei Serban's production of Brecht's The Good Woman of Setzuan (1978).

 In 1969, La MaMa moved to 74-A East Fourth Street, which was built into a 99-seat theatre with the financial support of W. MacNeil Lowry and the Ford Foundation.
-In 1974, Stewart converted a former television studio at 66 East Fourth Street into a 295-seat theatre entitled, La MaMa Annex.
-In 2009, the annex was renamed as, the Ellen Stewart Theatre.
+In 1974, Stewart converted a former television studio at 66 East Fourth Street into a 295-seat theatre named La MaMa Annex.
+In 2009, the annex was renamed the Ellen Stewart Theatre.
 La MaMa also has an art gallery and a six-story rehearsal space in the East Village.
 Altogether, La MaMa puts up approximately 70 productions a year.